Our approach was created by faculty, for faculty. The model is based on six years of research, development, application and analysis:

 Through this reflection cycle, you have a moment to think about what you’ve done in the classroom.
 And how you might make it better going forward.
 The key to this approach is that it starts with you.
 The evidence is what you are already doing in class.
 And the outcome is what you choose to do with what you’ve learned.

 Your time is valuable

 peers in a circle plus a dedicated facilitator

 hours a week per reflection cycle (not all at once)

 We know you have a packed schedule.
 But we know it's worth investing in yourself.

 Compared to other professional development programs that ask you to watch videos or attend workshops – our research-based approach takes a different view.
 And yes, it takes time.
-Between one and two hours a week, typically for two to four academic terms.
+Between one and two hours a week, typically for one to three academic terms.